Title IX: Policy on Sexual Harassment

 III.
 POLICY

 NEMCC is committed to maintaining an environment free from sexual harassment, sexual violence, domestic violence, dating violence, and stalking.
-In accord with the provisions of Title IX, NEMCC prohibits discrimination on the basis of sex and/or gender, including sexual misconduct.
-NEMCC has an affirmative duty pursuant to Title IX to take immediate and appropriate action once it knows, or reasonably should have known, of any act of sexual misconduct in any of its educational programs or activities.
-NEMCC will act on any complaint of sexual misconduct in order to resolve such complaints promptly and equitably.
+In accordance with the provisions of Title IX, NEMCC prohibits discrimination on the basis of sex and/or gender, including sexual misconduct.
+NEMCC has an affirmative duty pursuant to Title IX to take immediate and appropriate action once it knows or reasonably should have known, of any act of sexual misconduct in any of its educational programs or activities.
+NEMCC will act on any complaint of sexual misconduct to resolve such complaints promptly and equitably.

-NEMCC policy is intended to make students, faculty, staff, employees, contractors, vendors, and visitors aware of the various reporting and confidential disclosure options available to them - so they can make informed choices about where to turn should they become a victim of sexual violence.
+NEMCC policy is intended to make students, faculty, staff, employees, contractors, vendors, and visitors aware of the various reporting and confidential disclosure options available to them - so they can make informed choices about where to turn should they become victims of sexual violence.

 Individuals reporting an incident regarding Sexual Misconduct and/or making inquiries concerning the application of Title IX at Northeast Mississippi Community College may contact: